unixneo/basic-discourse-plugin/README.md

 ## TODO

 - The link to the legacy forum thread is hard coded into the component logic.
 This should be in a site setting.
 Anyone who wants to use this plugin now will need to clone it and manually change the code.

+- This is my first Discourse plugin.
+Please PR or post any suggested improvements.
+I'm sure this plugin needs a lot of work to match the expected quality of a Discourse plugin.

 See: https://community.unix.com/t/paid-gig-requirements-for-discourse-plugin-for-topic-serializer-api-v2/378385